How the cost-of-living-crisis is impacting our green habits

 Remember how I saved £300 in a year by cutting down on Starbucks?
 Now it’s time to put it to better use by investing it for the future. £300 a year isn’t exactly going to make me a millionaire, but when you look at a forty year time horizon and retirement, that extra £300/yr could add up in my pension pot.

 One of the great things about starting to invest when you are young is you have a long time frame, so it’s okay if your investments hit a few setbacks.
-That’s not to say I want to fill my ISA with really high risk choices but, if I diversify my money by investing in a few different funds, I can be a more aggressive, knowing I have forty years to ‘recover.’
+That’s not to say I want to fill my ISA with really high-risk choices but, if I diversify my money by investing in a few different funds, I can be more aggressive, knowing I have forty years to ‘recover.’

 ‘I like coffee because it gives me the illusion I might be awake,’ – Lewis Black, comedian